JakeHenry/6502-Assembly-Blockade-Game/README.txt

  			loses.
 Have a good time.
 Specifics:		Game should be run using "Symon Simulator version
 			1.1.0" locally on a Microsoft Windows operating system.
 More information on Symon Simulator can be found at https://github.com/sethm/symon.
 			It should be assembled using SB-Assembler "sbasm" from sbprojects.com.
 6502.org and easy6502.com were referenced and adapted from during production of this program.
-***Note:		Should the game run too fast or too slow on your system,
-		        the stall subroutine can be fiddled with to allow more or less NOP's to better fit your computer speed.